MDH COVID-19 Testing Site

 Can I get an antibody test at this location?

-No. The saliva test checks whether you have COVID-19 right now and can spread it to others.
-It is not an antibody test that looks for whether you have had COVID-19 in the past.
+No. The rapid and saliva tests check whether you have COVID-19 right now and can spread it to others.
+They are not an antibody test that looks for whether you have had COVID-19 in the past.

 Who is eligible to get a test?